wordswords/dotfiles/README.md

 1. You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 ![Alt text](https://i.imgur.com/TOMXk1o.png "iTerm 2 setup")
-2. vim must be installed via homebrew
+2. vim8 must be installed
 3. git must be installed and setup with ssh for github
-4. eslint must be installed for JavaScript linting
-5. shellcheck must be installed for Bash linting
+4. shellcheck must be installed for Bash linting
-6. Ctags can be optionally installed via brew for Ctag-like search

 As part of the process, this will install the latest version of oh-my-zsh and set your default shell to it.